Sports Medicine Acupuncture Certification (SMAC) Program

 Participants can enroll in the SMAC Program at any time or can register to take individual courses.
-All live, in person and live online webinar and recorded courses are CEU/PDA approved and count towards earning your Sports Medicine Acupuncture Certification!
+All live, in person and recorded courses are NCCAOM CEU/PDA approved and count towards earning your Sports Medicine Acupuncture Certification!

 Each module consists of didactic and practical acupuncture workshops taught by qualified Sports Medicine Acupuncture instructors and assisted by licensed C.SMA practitioners.
 Each live-gathering course will have enough assistants to ensure individualized attention for each program participant.